 Why are there several branches of Cinelerra?

 The tastes are different.
 Just as there are countless different desktop environments for Linux, like GNOME, KDE, Mint etc., there are now also different branches of Cinelerra.
 Due to the different preferences and ideas of the developers also, the different versions of Cinelerra came into being.

 The answer is relatively simple: try it out!

 As there are different preferences to the Linux desktop environments, there are certainly also different tastes and preferences at Cinelerra.
 The other versions also have their strengths and that’s why we recommend simply trying them out.
 Here are some small hints about the different versions.

 Cinelerra-GG: Has a fast development cycle and works mainly according to the Scrum model, i.e. releasing a new release every month, it’s a rolling release, and quickly recording and implementing user feedback.
 This version focuses on new features, improved stability, fast bug fixing and expansion of the codec base.

 Cinelerra-CV: This version focuses on stability.
 The development philosophy is therefore rather conservative and slower than the other branches.
-But this variant is extensively tested and also offers support by the developers and the Cinelerra-CV community.
+The further development of this version is frozen.

 If you want to see the exact differences to the other branches at a glance, you will find a PDF document here: